Myth 1: I missed the deadline and can no longer apply.

 Reality: It is always best to apply early, but if you’ve missed the ACC priority date, you still have time to apply!
 If you have already paid for your classes, once your financial aid has been processed you can potentially receive a reimbursed amount based on your eligibility.
 The sooner you apply, the sooner you can plan your college expenses and keep your educational goals on track.

 Reality: Income is not the only factor considered for financial aid.
-Details like family size, number of family members in college, and other allowances are also considered.
+Details like family size and other allowances are also considered.
 Complete the FAFSA to check your eligibility.

-Example Scenarios: All students below have the same family income but have different family situations: family size, family members in college, and other factors.
+Example Scenarios: All students below have the same family income but have different family situations: family size and other factors.

 - Hendricks: Filled out his FAFSA and found out he would qualify for the Pell Grant.